What you should know as a first-time homebuyer

-The 20% rule is a federal law which states that homebuyers who put less than a 20% down payment on their property are required to purchase mortgage loan insurance, sometimes also called mortgage default insurance.
+The 20% rule is a federal law, which states that homebuyers who put less than a 20% down payment on their property are required to purchase mortgage loan insurance, sometimes also called mortgage default insurance.

 Mortgage loan insurance is designed to protect the lender in case you’re not able to make your payments.
 If your down payment is less than 20% of the total price of your home, you’ll be required to purchase mortgage loan insurance.
-If you’re self-employed, you may be required to purchase mortgage loan insurance even if your down payment is 20% or more.
+If you’re self-employed, you may also be required to purchase mortgage loan insurance even if your down payment is 20% or more.

 Mortgage loan insurance premiums can range anywhere from 0.6% to 4.50% of the total amount of your mortgage.
 Premiums will depend on the amount of your down payment.
-The closer your down payment is to 20% of the value of the home, the lower your mortgage insurance premiums will be.
+The closer your down payment is to 20% of the value of the home, the lower your mortgage insurance premium will be.
 Here, we’ll take you through the steps of calculating your mortgage insurance premium.

 How big should your down payment be?